They Changed Music Forever: the Ten Best Tangerine Dream Albums

 5-Tangram

-This is one of the last long-form Dream recordings.
+This is one of the last of the early long-form Dream recordings.
 Originally a two sided work, Tangram is a multi-movement opus sometimes sabotaged by episodic writing, but still with some haunting themes amidst the pounding sequencers and more melodic invention than most prior Dream albums.

 6-Stratosfear